ros2/libyaml_vendor/libyaml_q_declaration.md

 ### Version Scheme [1.i]

-It is not stated if the library supports any kind of version policy
+It is not stated if the library supports any kind of version policy.

 ### Version Stability [1.ii]